embodied-learning-vision-course/embodied-learning-vision-course.github.io/index.md

 - **Project Presentation:** You can choose to present on Week 14 or Week 15.
 The groups who present on Week 14 will get a bonus of 2% added to their final grade.
 Time duration is 25 minutes + 5 min Q&A.

 ### Late Policy
 You have 4 late days in total for any deliverables.
 If your deliverable is a team effort then it would cost late days from each team member.
-Each deliverable has a maximum of 2 late days.
-If it is beyond 2 late days or you have used up your late days, then there will be a 20% penalty on the marks.
+You can use a maximum of 2 late days on each deliverable.
+If it is beyond 2 late days or you have used up your late days, then there will be a 20% penalty on the marks each day.

 ## Academic Integrity
 Work you submit should be your own.
 Please consult the CAS academic integrity policy for more information: http://cas.nyu.edu/page/academicintegrity.
 Penalties for violations of academic integrity may include failure of the course, suspension from the University, or even expulsion.